open-cluster-management-io/ocm-vscode-extension/README.md

 [Open Cluster Management][ocm-io] (OCM) is a community-driven project focused on multicluster and multicloud scenarios for Kubernetes apps.

-The OCM VScode Extension is a UI tool for OCM related Kubernetes resources.
+OCM VScode Extension is a UI tool for OCM related Kubernetes resources.
 The extension has been built upon Visual Studio Code and offers additional OCM administrative and monitoring features in order to improve operational efficiency and accelerate development within engineering teams.
-The OCM VScode Extension provides tons of useful features, including easy to generate OCM related Kubernetes resources, automated local OCM environment creation and a simple and convenient monitoring view for cluster resources.
+OCM VScode Extension provides tons of useful features, including easy to generate OCM related Kubernetes resources, automated local OCM environment creation and a simple and convenient monitoring view for cluster resources.
 Having an effective UI tool for managing your cluster is key to a healthy environment.
 With the right user interface, you can administer changes to the cluster, track resources, and troubleshoot issues more efficiently, without having to use numerous additional CLI tools.

 <br>